-The Ultimate Ticket to Australia
+The Qantas Walkabout Air Pass is the Ultimate Ticket to Australia

 Qantas isn't kidding around with this pass!
 It's the best way to see more of Australia, especially if you don't want to spend too much time travelling from one destination to the next.